discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 Certain traits interact with your sphere, namely:

-- <Trait name="Sphere Specialist"/> doubles the duration of the boons applied, making it possible to provide 100% uptime on boons like <Boon name="Quickness"/>.
 - <Trait name="Spectacular Sphere"/> makes your Sphere grant an extra boon based on the attunement.
-This allows you to provide <Boon name="Fury"/> in <Skill name="Air Attunement"/> for example.
+This allows you to provide <Boon name="Quickness"/> in <Skill name="Air Attunement"/> for example.

+- <Trait name="Sphere Specialist"/> doubles the duration of the boons applied, making it possible to provide higher boon uptime when traited with <Trait name="Spectacular Sphere"/>.

 </Card>